poengAlex/handy-ble-simple-example/README.md

 Handy uses Protobuf to communicate.
 The compiled protobuf code can be found in this project.

+## TS

+folder: proto-ts
-TS: proto-ts - requires protobufjs
+nb! requires protobufjs

-Node/commonJS: proto-commonJS
+## Node/commonJS:

+Folder: proto-commonjs

+### Changes from src/index.js

+- Include espressif and handyplug from **proto-commonjs** folder
+- Do not require lodash
+- Change the webBLE to other BLE implantation

+## Vanilla

-Vanilla: dist/bundle.js
+dist/bundle.js

 # Functions